 Adult English Language Education

-As an international leader in the education of adults who are non-native speakers of English, CAL focuses on the language and cultural skills that these adults must develop to succeed in careers, continuing education, and the community.
-CAL’s expertise spans all proficiency levels, from ESL in adult basic education through English for business and professional purposes.
-CAL works with federal, state, and local agencies; institutions of higher education; and non-profit and for-profit private sector organizations to ensure that adults who speak English as an additional language have access to the educational opportunities they need to become fully engaged, empowered citizens.
+As an international leader in the education of adults who are acquiring English as an additional language, CAL focuses on the language and cultural skills that adults must develop to succeed in careers, continuing education, and the community.
+CAL’s expertise spans all proficiency levels, from ESL for adults beginning to learn English through English for business and professional purposes.
+In addition, CAL has begun work promoting equity and inclusion through plain language which is directly aligned with CAL’s mission and values.
+CAL works with federal, state, and local agencies; institutions of higher education; and non-profit and for-profit private sector organizations.
+Our work ensures that adults who speak English as an additional language have access to the educational opportunities they need to become fully engaged, empowered members of their community, including being able to use and understand public-facing communication.

-CAL’s research-to-practice approach ensures that all project work is informed by current information on adult second language acquisition, adult learning outcomes, and best practices in the education of adults.
-CAL provides multiple forms of technical assistance to ensure that program design, instruction, materials, assessments, and policies all maintain a consistent focus on adult English learners’ success in education, the workplace, and the community.
-CAL’s experts also develop resources for practitioners and policymakers that are freely available for download.
+CAL grounds its work in state-of-the-art research on plain language, adult second language acquisition, adult learning outcomes, and best practices in the education of adults, following a research-to-practice approach for all projects.
+For adult language education, CAL provides multiple forms of technical assistance to ensure that program design, instruction, materials, assessments, and policies all maintain a consistent focus on adult English learners’ success in education, the workplace, and the community.
+For plain language work, CAL tailors workshops and trainings to the specific needs of the client while following the Federal plain language guidelines.

 Improving the Quality of Instruction for Adult English Learners